nubEA/Lamport-Auth-CS-Project/README.md

 ## Configuration

 The application's behavior is controlled by a `config.json` file located in the same directory as the executable.
+Change the config file path in the `MainWindow.cpp`.

 #### Example `config.json`: